Feature

 Scale with confidence

-Get enterprise-grade governance, such as advanced RBAC.
+Get enterprise-grade governance including advanced RBAC.

 Snowflake Openflow Overview